esa/nanosat-mo-framework/README.md

 Note that Maven `install` goal deploys artifacts to the local repository.
 If desired, `package` goal can be used just to build and package artifacts.

+More documentation on SDK Package building and usage is available under [sdk](sdk) directory.

 # Source Code
 The source code of the NanoSat MO Framework can be found on [GitHub].